Petition to U.S. House of Representatives, U.S. Senate, Chuck Grassley

 Demand the Utah Lieutenant Governor's office to make full disclosure for non-profit groups affiliated with the Utah Patients Coalition.
-Before the language of any ballot initiative is approved, they should enforce transparency laws designed to safeguard the public from millions of dollars from large national groups that support changing the law.
-This is important to have before Utah voters are allowed to begin to sign to have their ballot initiative included in 2018.
-Incomplete disclosure masks their true intentions, and undermines the will of the people of our great state.
+Transparency laws were designed to safeguard the public from millions of dollars from large national groups that support changing the law.
+This is important to have for Utah voters to help them decide whether to sign the ballot initiative.
+Incomplete disclosure masks true intentions of groups, and undermines the will of the people of our great state.

 Fight For Those Who Fought For You